-The HD2010UC/A sound level meter can perform the measurements required to evaluate workers' noise exposure (D.L.
+The HD2110L sound level meter can perform the measurements required to evaluate workers' noise exposure (D.L.
 N.81/2008, UNI 9432/2011 and ISO 9612/ 2011 standards).
 According to UNI EN 458, the personal protective equipment can be selected through octave band spectrum analysis (OBM method) and a comparison of the A and C-weighted equivalent levels that can be measured simultaneously (SNR method).

 If an undesired sound event produces an over-load indication, or simply alters the result of an integration, its contribution can be excluded using the versatile Back-Erase function.
 The impulsivity of a noise source is easily evaluated (according to criteria defined in UNI 9432 standard) measuring the A weighted equivalent sound pressure level with Impulse time constant (LAeqI).

-The cyclic, fluctuating and impulsive noise sources identification is simple thanks to the powerful recording functions of HD2010UC/A analyser which allows, using a single measurement setup, to solve the most of situations encountered in working environments.
-The combination of powerful measurement and recording functions of HD2010UC/A with the analysis functions of the post processing Noise Studio (supplied with all sound level meters) software module "Worker's protection", allows a fast and efficient management of noise measurements for health and safety evaluations in workplaces.
+The cyclic, fluctuating and impulsive noise sources identification is simple thanks to the powerful recording functions of HD2110L analyser which allows, using a single measurement setup, to solve the most of situations encountered in working environments.
+The combination of powerful measurement and recording functions of HD2110L with the analysis functions of the post processing Noise Studio (supplied with all sound level meters) software module "Worker's protection", allows a fast and efficient management of noise measurements for health and safety evaluations in workplaces.

-The HD2010UC/A sound level meter is suitable for sound level monitoring, acoustic mapping, and the assessment of the acoustic climate with capture and analysis of sound events.
-When measuring traffic noise near airports, railways and roads, the sound level meter can be used as a multiparameter sound recorder, combining spectrum (option "Third octave" from 25Hz to 12.5KHz) and statistical analyser features.
+The HD2110L sound level meter is suitable for sound level monitoring, acoustic mapping, and the assessment of the acoustic climate with capture and analysis of sound events.
+When measuring traffic noise near airports, railways and roads, the sound level meter can be used as a multi-parameter sound recorder, combining spectrum and statistical analyser features.
 Remote electrical calibrations and diagnostic tests can be executed using its remote control functions.
+The HD2110L sound level is able to perform all measurements prescribed by the regulations concerning the evaluation of environmental noise.
+The impulsive events identification is easy, thanks to the ability to analyze noise profile with parallel FAST, SLOW and IMPULSE time constants.
+All measurement parameters can be stored for a later analysis.